 There is another cloudy period, and an art dealer in Half Moon Bay recalls going to 835 George Street to deliver a painting and finding herself in the midst of a nudist colony.

-Guests interested in a San Mateo CA Hotel or a Silicon Valley CA Hotel may wish to make the short commute to Montara, California.
-While it is hard to find a local Bed and Breakfast Silicon Valley CA residents can escape the hustle and bustle of work by lodging at our tranquil location.
+Guests with interests in San Mateo or Silicon Valley may wish to make the short commute to Montara, California.
+The busy industrial and computer milieu can be escaped at our tranquil location.

 What Sets the Goose & Turrets B&B Apart From Others

 After working up an appetite all day, guests can participate in our daily, 4:30 Afternoon Tea.
 Our social tea time, in addition to our Four Course Breakfast, is already included in your room rate, so there are no hidden surprises or additional dining charges.
-For the finest customer service and most delicious culinary fare, more guests in search of a B&B
+For the great customer service and delicious culinary surprises, choose the Goose & Turrets B&B. Contact us today to make a reservation!